Knowledge Graph Embedding Methods for Entity Alignment: An Experimental Review: Entity Alignment With KG Embeddings

 Attribute-based methods, as shown in Table~\ref{tab:categories2}, use two standard layers (for entity and relation embeddings) and some extra layers to encode additional information of entity descriptions.
 For example, KDCoE utilizes two layers for embedding entities and their relations and two GRU layers for encoding their textual descriptions.
 It is worth mentioning that while all other examined methods learn the structure and attribute embeddings jointly, KDCoE is the only method that trains two different models alternatively (co-training).
 AttrE consists of five layers: one layer for embedding entities of relation edges, one layer for embedding entities of attribute edges, one layer for relations, one layer for attributes, and one layer for character embeddings.
 All of these layers contain the same number of neurons (100).
 MultiKE utilizes two layers for the word embeddings, three layers for entity, relation and attribute embeddings, one convolution layer for encoding literals, and one layer that combines them.
 Finally, it uses two additional convolution layers for the cross-KG entity inference based on relations and attributes.
+BERT\_INT utilizes four Radial Basis Function kernels (one layer each one) for the interaction model and three Multilayer Perceptron for obtaining the entity embeddings.

+It is worth mentioning that the simpler the architecture, the more scalable the method is (e.g., as shown in Table~\ref{tab:time}, the translation-based method MTransE is more scalable than the GNN-based method RDGCN).